top of page

 1. Getting Your Home Ready

-• Remove toxic plants in your home – you may not know it, but common houseplants can be toxic to cats.
+You may not know it, but common houseplants can be toxic to cats.
 Aloe Vera, Lilies, Poinsettias, Amaryllis, Asparagus Ferns, Jade, Snake Plant, Sweetheart Ivy, Ceriman, Cyclamen, Dracaena, and Sago Palms can all cause serious problems for your pet.
-Exposure or ingestion can lead to skin irritations, vomiting, diarrhea, and abdominal discomfort.
+Exposure or ingestion can lead to skin irritations, vomiting, diarrhoea, and abdominal discomfort.
 It’s best to keep these plants out of reach or consider replacing them with safe alternatives.

-• Put away household chemicals and other hazardous materials - cats are curious and may try to ingest or play with household chemicals and other hazardous materials.
-To avoid emergency vet visits, sharp objects such as scissors and knives, as well as chemicals such as laundry detergents, drain cleaners, and toilet bowl cleaners, should be stored in a secure location where your pet cannot access them.
-The same is true for antidepressants, aspirin, naproxen, and ibuprofen.
+Cats are naturally curious and may try to ingest or play with household chemicals and other hazardous materials.
+To prevent emergency vet visits, always store sharp objects, like scissors, knives, as well as chemicals such as laundry detergents, drain cleaners, and toilet bowl cleaners, in secure, cat-proof locations.
+The same goes for antidepressants, aspirin, naproxen, and ibuprofen, all of which can be extremely harmful to cats.

 2. Buying Essential Supplies and Equipment